BotenAqua/Aquastan/README.md

 ## General info

-This project is a simple API website hosted on Google App Engine.The main purpose of the app is to show my project with post written in Markdown.
+This project is a simple API website hosted on Google App Engine.
+The main purpose of the app is to show my project with post written in Markdown.

 ## Technologies
 Project is created with: